 Our long-term debt decreased by \$11.5 million from \$390.4 million at December 31, 2001 to \$378.9 million at March 31, 2002.
-Our leverage as measured by the ratio of total debt to total capitalization was 46 percent, down slightly from the end of 2001.
+Our leverage as measured by the ratio of total debt to total capitalization was 45.7 percent, down slightly from the end of 2001.
+Excluding potential acquisitions and assuming current outstanding share levels, we expect 2002 cash flow to result in a year-end leverage ratio of approximately 43 percent, closer to our long-term target of 40 percent.
 We did not enter into any significant operating leases during the first quarter of 2002.
+We expect to have adequate liquidity in 2002 as we have a minimal amount of long-term debt maturing, and we have adequate credit facilities to support our short-term borrowing needs.
+At March 31, 2002, we had available borrowing capacity of \$92.2 million under our credit facilities.
 We believe that the combination of available borrowing capacity and operating cash flow will provide sufficient funds to finance our existing operations for the foreseeable future.
-On April 9, 2002, our board of directors declared a regular quarterly dividend at \$.13 per share on our common stock and class A common stock, which is payable on May 15, 2002 to stockholders of record on April 30, 2002.